Company: Reinvestment Fund

 At Reinvestment Fund, you’ll be part of a talented and passionate team of communicators and business development staff, lenders, portfolio managers, analysts, grant program managers, accountants, and policy researchers who bring their unique talents to our mission.

 Reinvestment Fund is currently undergoing a multi-year race, equity, and inclusion organizational change process, and we are seeking candidates who share a commitment to advancing racial equity and anti-racism and are prepared to engage in that work.

-Reinvestment Fund is maintaining a 100% remote work environment until least June 2022 due to the ongoing COVID pandemic.
-Reinvestment Fund expects to provide a flexible work arrangement that will be a hybrid home/office work arrangement in 2022 and beyond.
-A combination of working remote and two days in the RF office location will allow for face-to-face interactions.
+Reinvestment Fund is maintaining a 100% remote work environment through mid-2022.
+Reinvestment Fund expects to provide a flexible work arrangement that will be a hybrid home/office work arrangement in 2022 and beyond with a combination of working remote and two days in a Reinvestment Fund office.
 Depending on the nature of the job, a more flexible work schedule may be considered.

 - Structure loans, negotiate loan terms with potential borrowers, underwrite and close potential loans as assigned.
-This position will have a particular focus on underwriting transactions located in the City of Philadelphia, Pennsylvania and New Jersey, but will also have regular opportunities to work across geographies as demand requires.
+This position will have a particular focus on underwriting transactions located in the Southeast but will also have regular opportunities to work across geographies as demand requires.

 - Review and interpret third party due diligence reports, including appraisals, market assessments, plan and cost reviews, and environmental reports to determine transaction viability, and appropriate loan structure.

 - Work with current and potential customers to develop pipeline of projects and loans for